InterDigitalInc/CompressAI/docs/source/zoo.rst

 .. autofunction:: cheng2020_attn

-.. warning:: Pre-trained weights are not yet available
+.. warning:: Pre-trained weights are not yet available for this architecture.

 ....